justserega/DbTest/README.md

 # DbTest

 DbTest is a tiny test library for .NET application.
-It helps you write tests with a real database very easy and native.
+It helps you to write tests with a real database very easy and native.
 It does only dirty work with the database, and you still need [NUnit](https://github.com/nunit/nunit), [XUnit](https://github.com/xunit/xunit) or any of your favorite test framework.

-DbTest gives you clean database for each tests.
+DbTest gives you clean database for each test.
 It offers easy and maintainable way to create initial fixtures and test cases.

 ### Motivation